Information about article content

 Harvard Theological Review considers articles submitted for publication if they conform to the following guidelines:

 Articles must not have been previously published elsewhere and must differ significantly and substantially from other material the author may have published.
-The Review does not consider articles currently submitted to other journals or those that will likely be published as part of a book within the next three years or so.
+The Review does not consider articles currently submitted to other journals nor, ordinarily, those scheduled to appear in forthcoming books.

 The Review covers a wide spectrum of fields in theological and religious studies.
 Our range is not limited to any one religious tradition or set of traditions.
 The main criteria for publication are that a submission significantly advance knowledge in its field, be historically informed and rigorous in its reasoning, and speak intelligibly to readers knowledgeable in theological or religious studies outside of its special field.
 Articles submitted may make a constructive theological, ethical, or methodological argument, but should not be polemical in tone.
 All authors must adhere to recognized scholarly standards, include full and accurate references, and be willing and able to work with primary sources in their original languages.

 Harvard Theological Review does not publish short book reviews.
 New books received in the office are, however, generally listed in a section at the end of each issue titled "Books Received."
 On occasion, we do commission a review essay of a significant book or set of books recently published.
 Ordinarily, commissioned review essays are not peer reviewed.